 Each Location in Restaurant365 will exist as a Location record, found in the 'Locations' list, under the 'Administration' section in the Accounting Module.

 Upon selecting the 'Locations' list, the Locations grid with populate with each Location in your Organization.
 To open a Location Record, double click on the Location record and it will open in a new tab.
+To open a Location Profile, click the blue iconnext to the desired Location Name.
+Click here to learn about the Location Profile.

 On the General tab the Location Name and Number, contact information, POS Import Type and other Restaurant365 Location settings will be established.